 Watching a short documentary on the making of The Truman Show, I heard a phrase that made me turn on the subtitles and take a snapshot:

 Spoken by visual effects supervisor Michael McAlister, “body English” struck me as a strange variant of body language.
-(He uses the more usual phrase a few seconds earlier.)
+(He uses the more common phrase a little earlier.)
 At first I thought it might be a Hollywoodism, but the new American Heritage Dictionary lists body language as the secondary sense of “body English”.
-Its main sense is:
+Its narrower main sense is:

 Bodily movement in a usually unconscious attempt to influence the trajectory of a moving object, such as a ball.